 2. Look at the diagram of the estimated global population for the year 2050.
 Which continents are predicted to be those with the most people?
-3. List some of the problems associated with the world's rapid population growth.

 4. Suggest how food might be produced more efficiently, using less resources.

 [Task] pH of soil samples